Who is eligible to vote?

 Registering Before Election Day

 You may register to vote online, in person at the Ramsey County Elections office, or by mail.
-The deadline for pre-registration is July 23, 2013 for the Municipal and School District Primary and October 15, 2013 for the Municipal and School District General Election.
+The deadline for pre-registration is July 22, 2014 (5:00 pm) for the State Primary and October 14, 2014 (5:00 pm) for the State General Election.

 You can get a voter registration application at any city or town hall in Ramsey County.
 City hall staff can transmit the completed form to Ramsey County Elections, or you can mail in the completed form to Ramsey County Elections.